Developer's

 <description>

-XML.com features a rich mix of information and
+XML.com features a rich mix of information and services

 for the XML community.